 Don’t be tempted to use a dummy alarm – they’re easy to spot – and never buy from cold callers or telesales enquirers.
 You should get at least three quotes from an accredited company.

-For crime prevention advice, contact your local police Safer Neighbourhood Team or Crime Prevention Officer by calling 101 or go to Police.uk.
+For crime prevention advice, contact your local police Safer Neighbourhood Team or Crime Prevention Officer by calling 101 or go to Police.uk if you live in England or Wales, or scotland.police.uk if you live in Scotland.

 If you think you need planning permission to make changes to your existing garden, or to add a new fence, check with your local planning authority.